London Stadium: Post-Olympic redevelopment

 Work commenced on 13 August 2013 with the removal of 25,000 seats and the grass from the field of play.
 The athletics track was covered with a 75 cm layer of recycled concrete to protect it during the heavy lifting.
 In November 2013 work commenced to remove the fourteen floodlight panels as part of the £200 million conversion of the stadium.
-In March 2015 work began on installing the 14 new floodlights.
+Work began on installing the 14 new floodlights in March 2015.
 Each floodlight panel is 18 m tall and weighs 45 tonne, and sits 30 m above the stadium's floor, suspended from the roof rather than sitting on top.
 As the floodlight work began, work on a steel halo structure that encircles the stadium, containing 96 turnstiles, catering and toilet facilities, concluded.

+In 2024 planning permission was given for 6,500 square metres of solar membrane panels to be installed by Ameresco on the roof of the stadium.
+The LLDC Solar Membrane Project was the first to receive funding from the Mayor of London's Green Finance Fund in a form of a loan.
+London city had already contributed £45,000 towards a feasibility study and business case for the project.
+At a cost of £4.35 million this will allow the venue to generate enough energy to power all of the stadium's major events.

+The original athletics Mondotrack FTX track surface was removed in May 2016 and a new surface, using 17,000 sqm of Mondotrack/WS track, was installed.
+The grass playing field was lengthened by several metres at either end for the 2015 rugby matches to fit a suitably-sized rugby/football pitch.
+The pitch at the stadium was replaced after the Olympic Games with a Desso GrassMaster artificial-natural hybrid pitch approved for Premier league matches of 105 by 68 m, along with under-soil heating.